Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 It also comes with MIDI functions and you can save up to 128 presets using the external MIDI controls.
 There’s also a second ‘option’ footswitch, which you can use for certain tap and hold functions for various reverb settings.

 The highlight of the Source Audio Ventris is its dual reverb function.
 You can run two totally independent reverb settings/engines in parallel, cascading, or one by one.
 You can set this with a three-way switch below the “Control 2” knob.
 This function brings about a crazy amount of extra combinations and sounds that will go way beyond your imagination.
-And what’s more is you can make all your detailed adjustments on Source Audio’s Neuro Editor software via your phone or computer.
+You can even make all your detailed adjustments on Source Audio’s Neuro Editor software via your phone or computer.

 On the board itself, you get four knobs – wet/dry mix, decay time, pre-delay, and tone.
 You can pretty much do most of the tweaking with these controls alone.
 Plus you get a total of 8 presets and various combinations that you can access straight from the board.